vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "The most difficult thing is the decision to act, the rest is merely tenacity." - Amelia Earhart
 - "You cannot change the direction of the wind, but you can adjust your sails to always reach your destination." - Jimmy Dean
 - "We are what we repeatedly do.
 Excellence, then, is not an act, but a habit." - Aristotle

-Certainly!
-Here’s an expanded selection of quotes on learning, growth, and education:

 ## Learning and Growth